the-road-to-learn-react/the-road-to-react/manuscript/react-deploy/firebase.md

 firebase login
 ~~~~~~~

-A URL will display in the command line that you can open in a browser, or the Firebase CLI opens it.
-Choose a Google account to create a Firebase project, and give Google the necessary permissions.
+A URL will display in the command line that you can open in a browser or the Firebase CLI opens it.
+Choose a Google account to create a Firebase project and give Google the necessary permissions.
 Return to the command line to verify a successful login.

 Next, move to the project's folder and execute the following command, which initializes a Firebase project for the Firebase hosting features: